peti12352/physeng_lab_reports/courses/electronics/M4_logic/notes.md

 a) built

 b) truth table (csv) (4-bit):
+this is a 3 bit counter. write the truth table

 c)
 the least significant digit flips at every change of state the second most significant digit flips at every two changes of state the third most significant digit flips at every four changes of state the most significant digit flips at every eight changes of state

+d) we assembled the circuit but did not work

+e and f) did not have to be done